FairRootGroup/FairRoot/example/README.md

 * Launch the FairDbMQ dispatcher

-With the FairMQDB the FairMQ Tasks do not directly communicate to the backend parameter store but initialisation messages are routed through a continuously running, the FairDbMQ dispatcher.
+With the FairMQDB the FairMQ Tasks do not directly communicate to the backend parameter store but initialisation messages are routed through a continuously running process i.e the FairDbMQ dispatcher.
 The user should launch the daemon once i.e

 ```bash